The Foundation of Economic Freedom, a True Free Market, is Knowing Political Answers!

 All of said actions may be done without petition by elected bodies and the leaders identified herein and legislative authority via majority vote.

-3. Cities, counties and/or legally designated governing districts within California shall only have authority to order a proposal within their legally binding and stated areas of purview.
+3. Cities, counties and/or legally designated governing districts within California shall also share this authority to order a proposal within their legally binding and stated areas of purview.

 To reinforce that which has been stated herein: private and public groups may promote proposals to be studied and acted upon through petition, meaning: Fare Court/Public Forum Debates resulting in elections for applicable legislative demand(s) and/or voter initiative proposition(s) at the state or local level.